etwernerMIDS/Capstone/README.md

 Current applications such as www.nonfungible.com and www.dappradar.com provide a vast amount of data on NFT market activity.
 However, there does not appear to be a solution to help potential NFT investors and sellers predict the future prices of NFT assets.

-*This Capstone Project was completed for UCB's Master of Data Science Course W210 - Capstone.
-These were completed using a Google Cloud Platform Notebook Instance as well as AWS.*

 References:
 * [Project Website](https://sites.google.com/berkeley.edu/nftpredictor/home)
 * [Berkeley Website](https://www.ischool.berkeley.edu/projects/2022/nft-predictor)
 * [Presentation Slides](https://docs.google.com/presentation/d/1hoDqk6DU45HUwCyZkFBq5Z8CvfIDWMZC/edit#slide=id.p1)

+*This Capstone Project was completed for UCB's Master of Data Science Course W210 - Capstone.
+These were completed using a Google Cloud Platform Notebook Instance as well as Amazon Web Services.*